hunterhogan/mapFolding/mapFolding/_e/Z0Z_notes/_wishlist.md

 # Brain dump of things I wish were different

+## At cmd, "python" forces a new terminal and it doesn't use the venv

+This is a relatively new problem.

 ## Decorators, signatures, and docstrings

 I wish @cache and @curry didn't obscure the function signature and docstring.